-MASON CITY, Iowa - According to Mason City police, Codie Matz, wanted in connection to a homicide investigation in Mason City, is facing a double murder charge after an alleged crime that stunned a neighborhood.
+MASON CITY, Iowa - Codie Matz, wanted in connection to a homicide investigation of his grandparents in Mason City, is facing a double murder charge after an alleged crime that stunned a neighborhood.

-Police were looking for the 25-year-old Matz in connection to a homicide investigation at 327 27th St. SW in Mason City where two bodies were found this morning.
+Police were looking for the 25-year-old Matz in connection to a homicide investigation at 327 27th St. SW in Mason City where two bodies were found.

 She's lived on 27th street SW for more than 50 years, raising her kids in this neighborhood.
-She never though police would come knocking at her door, like this.
+She never thought police would come knocking at her door like this.

 “It’s just kind of makes you sick to your stomach.
 You don't think that will happen around you, it upset me,” Markwardt said.